sghosh89/ERC/README.md

 can be faster because packages will be installed (see below) and because intermediate results are cached.

-If you try to knit Paper.Rmd or SupportingInformation.Rmd directly, you may have some success, but cross-document references and other features will fail so this is not recommended.
+If you try to knit MainText.Rmd or SuppMat.Rmd directly, you may have some success, but cross-document references and other features will fail so this is not recommended.

 To compile the documents from the command line, use the following: Rscript -e "library(knitr); knit('makefile.Rmd')".